L3viathan/lazex/README.md

     import lazex

-Make sure to import it exactly like that and not under a different name, otherwise it will not work.

 Next, decorate your functions with the decorator `lazex.me`.
 This is an identity function (the equivalent of `lambda x: x`):